 Ministry Integrity Circles

-Thanks to the generosity of the Lilly Endowment and the Thriving in Ministry grant, Ministry Integrity Circles are free to participants who begin in 2020 or 2021!
+Thanks to the generosity of the Lilly Endowment and the Thriving in Ministry grant, Ministry Integrity Circles are free to participants who begin in 2021!

 Reflect theologically on your transition

 As part of Ministry Integrity Circles, you will write reports on the specific ministry transitions and challenges you are facing.
 Each report will include a description of a ministry encounter or event and a personal reflection on the experience in order to develop better self-awareness.
 The reports will also include a theological reflection to frame the experience theologically and biblically, as well as discernment of possible follow-up actions or attitude shifts.